CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 <span class="description">
 Creates and returns a job that will asynchronously handle the project instantiation.

+To form this request, it is recommended to first make a request to [get a project template](docs/get-a-project-template).
+Then, from the response, copy the `gid` from the object in the `requested_dates` array.
+This `gid` should be used in `requested_dates` to instantiate a project.

 _Note: The body of this request will differ if your workspace is an organization.
 To determine if your workspace is an organization, use the [is_organization](/docs/workspace) parameter._
 </span>